quintusdias/pyhdfeos/README.md

 Prerequisites
 =============
 Python versions 2.7 and 3.4 are supported on Linux and Mac.
+Required python packages include

+    * cffi
+    * cython
+    * numpy
+    * numpy-devel

 Both HDF-EOS and HDF-EOS5 are required.
 On some systems, such as Linux Mint, this is pretty easy, just make sure you have the devel packages installed as